luckyluke007/50th-site/_posts/2014-09-22-irish-tongue.markdown

 But one unusual feature of the Irish language is that every consonant comes in two varieties--one where the tongue is raised and pushed forward, and one where it is raised and retracted.
 So, one important goal of the researchers is to document this contrast--using real-time tongue imaging.

 <div class="caption">
-{% img full-size /css/assets/images/posts/irish-tongue/grant-recent-250.jpg %}
+{% img full-size /css/assets/images/posts/irish-tongue/grant-recent-250.jpg "Grant McGuire" %}
 UC Santa Cruz Assistant Professor of Linguistics Grant McGuire</div>“We do this using a portable ultrasound machine which allows us to non-invasively capture video of the tongue's surface while it moves during speech,” says Padgett.
 “Analysis of this ultrasound data will also allow us to answer more general questions about speech production.”

 The use of ultrasound in speech research is still in its early stages.
 Other ways of capturing tongue motion can be dangerous (x-ray video), or more expensive and less portable (MRI).
 To date, there are very few ultrasound studies of languages outside of English and other dominant languages, and there are none of Irish.